History of Friends at APU

 In 1980, Friends leaders Chuck Mylander and C.W.
 Perry began discussing the dream of and the need for a local seminary experience for Friends leaders.
 Azusa Pacific University did not yet include a School of Theology, but graduate extension courses from APU were offered to Friends students at Rose Drive Friends Church in Yorba Linda, California.

-In 1983, APU opened the Graduate School of Theology.
+In 1983, APU opened the Graduate School of Theology (now Azusa Pacific Seminary).
 A year later, Friends (EFCSW) partnered with the school to establish the Friends Center, signing a partnership agreement in 1985.
 Friends students began pursuing master’s-level training through the graduate school, receiving scholarships and support from the Friends churches and the Friends Center director.

 Each year, the Friends Center raises scholarships and administrative support through two events: a banquet held on the campus of Azusa Pacific University, and a concert at Rose Drive Friends Church featuring APU’s University Choir and Orchestra.